grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 ### Set privileges for the collector

-You must run the collector, either Grafana Alloy (recommended) or Agent (legacy) as root and inside host `pid` namespace for the `pyroscope.java` and `discover.process` components to work.
+You must run the collector, either Grafana Alloy (recommended) or Agent (legacy), as root and inside host `pid` namespace for the `pyroscope.java` and `discover.process` components to work.

 ### Start the collector

-To start Grafana Alloy, replace `configuration.alloy` with your configuration file name: <br> `alloy run --stability.level=public-preview configuration.alloy`
+To start Grafana Alloy, replace `configuration.alloy` with your configuration file name:

+`alloy run --stability.level=public-preview configuration.alloy`

 The `stability.level` option is required for `pyroscope.scrape`.
 For more information about `stability.level`, refer to [The run command](https://grafana.com/docs/alloy/latest/reference/cli/run/#permitted-stability-levels) documentation.

-To start Grafana Agent, replace `configuration.river` with your configuration file name: <br> ` grafana-agent-flow run configuration.river`
+To start Grafana Agent, replace `configuration.river` with your configuration file name:
+  ` grafana-agent-flow run configuration.river`

 ### Send data to Grafana Cloud Profiles